It’s time to celebrate Valentine’s Day with the very best cut-out sugar cookies!

 1 Cut the butter into small cubes.
 This will allow it to soften faster.

-When the 2 minutes is up, quickly remove the water from the microwave, and put the butter in.
+When the 2 minutes is up, quickly remove the water from the microwave and put the butter in.
 Shut the door.
-Leave in the microwave for 10 minutes, without turning it on.
+Leave in the microwave for 10 minutes without turning it on.
 The remaining heat will soften the butter.

 3 Place your cold butter in the smallest bowl it will fit in.
 Fill another slightly bigger bowl with warm water.
 Then, submerge the smaller bowl into the larger bowl for approximately 5-10 minutes.

 Use Room Temperature Eggs